neelabo/NeeView/docs/en-us/package-storeapp.md

 * There is no setting for “Allow network access” in Settings.
 This is because updates are performed by the store function, but we have no control over it.
 * File extension associations will be made.
 There is no addition to the Explorer context menu.

-## How to start from the command line
+### How to start from the command line

-Starts with `NeeView.exe`.
+Starts with "NeeView.exe".
 The complete path is not required.
 Parameters are the same as for the regular version.

-## Protocol Activation
+### Protocol Activation

 Protocol activation is also possible.
-Currently, only the `neeview-open:` protocol is supported, and only the file path (without URI escaping) is valid as a parameter.
+Currently, only the "neeview-open:" protocol is supported, and only the file path (without URI escaping) is valid as a parameter.

     > neeview-open:E:\Pictures\Image001.jpg